 Topic modeling

 The first research approach applied to this study is topic modeling.
 Topic modeling is a machine learning and NLP technique for determining the topics present in a text.
 It is a probabilistic model used to understand a topic as a theme or underlying meaning cluster with related ideas represented in text.
-We use Python, its open package source spaCy, Gensim, and scikit-learn machine learning methods in our text analysis.
+We use Python and its packages spaCy, Gensim, and scikit-learn’s machine learning methods in our text analysis.
 The package spaCy “describes itself as Industrial Strength Natural Language Processing” (Srinivasa-Desikan, 2018, p.35). spaCy was used to preprocess data.
-Gensim, on the other hand, is used to vectorize text and transformations.
-Moreover, we use Latent Dirichlet allocation (LDA), an unsupervised machine learning clustering technique.
-Unsupervised approach is useful when we do not have labeled corpora ready for classification.
+Gensim, on the other hand, is used to vectorize text and perform transformations.
+To perform the topic modeling we use a method called Latent Dirichlet allocation (LDA), an unsupervised machine learning clustering technique.
+Unsupervised approaches are useful when we do not have labeled corpora ready for classification, as is the case with this text data.
 LDA has two advantages.
 First, LDA brings structure to otherwise unstructured text data (Kumar, 2018).
-Second, LDA model allows topic fussiness because topics are not required to be distinct (Bengfort, Bilbro, and Ojeda, 2018).
+Second, LDA models allow topic fussiness because topics are not required to be distinct (Bengfort, Bilbro, and Ojeda, 2018).
 In our study, we apply LDA to each year of each party’s convention speeches.
 Therefore, we have ten independent groups.

 We use topic coherence to evaluate topic modeling.
-Because topic modeling does not guarantee well interpretable topics, topic coherence is useful to distinguish between good and bad topics (Kumar, 2018).
+Because topic modeling does not guarantee interpretable results, topic coherence is useful to distinguish between good and bad topics (Kumar, 2018).
 A coherence score measures how interpretable the topics are to humans and how similar the highest probability words in a topic are to each other.
 It is one of the main techniques used to estimate the number of topics, but it works best when interacting with other variables.
 In our study we use two variables, average topic overlap and topic coherence score, to determine the optimal number of topics in each group.
 Ideally, we expect our topics to be low in average topic overlap and high in topic coherence.

 The procedures of topic modeling are: